Mother of Miami Norland High employee found dead makes tearful plea

 “This is very, very difficult cause, with her personality.
 She was always friendly.
 Everybody loved her,” Russell said, “and for this to happen, it’s a total shock.
 I just don’t understand any of it.”

-Detectives searched the home of Kameela’s former colleague nearby but have not made any arrests.
+Detectives searched the home of Kameela’s former colleague who lives near the canal but have not made any arrests.

+In a tweet posted Thursday afternoon, Miami Gardens Police Officer said they are looking for tips from the public.

-If you have any information on this crime, call Miami-Dade Crime Stoppers at 305-471-TIPS.
+If you have any information that could help police, call Miami-Dade Crime Stoppers at 305-471-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $3,000 reward.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.